- Innovation Award in 2017 at Chinese University of Hong Kong

-Dr. Lui has completed her B.Sc (Hons, First Class) and M.Phil. degrees at Department of Biochemistry, The Chinese University of Hong Kong.
-With support from the Dorothy Hodgkin Postgraduate Scholarship, Dr. Lui completed her D.Phil. training in the field of Stem Cell Immunology at Oxford University in 2009.
-Dr. Lui was also the recipient of Senior Scholarship at Lincoln College, Oxford and the Peter Beaconsfield Prize in Physiological Sciences, Oxford which is awarded specifically to young researchers who are ‘capable of escaping from the stereotype of narrow specialization, and who display a wider grasp of the significance and potential applicability of their research’.
-After her D.Phil., Dr. Lui has received the Croucher Foundation Fellowship and continued her postdoctoral training in the field of Stem Cells and Regenerative Biology at Harvard University.
+Prof. Lui has completed her B.Sc (Hons, First Class) and M.Phil. degrees at Department of Biochemistry, The Chinese University of Hong Kong.
+With support from the Dorothy Hodgkin Postgraduate Scholarship, she then completed her D.Phil. training in Immunology under the supervision of Prof. Herman Waldmann at University of Oxford in 2009.
+Prof. Lui was also the recipient of Senior Scholarship at Lincoln College, Oxford and the Peter Beaconsfield Prize in Physiological Sciences, Oxford which is awarded specifically to young researchers who are ‘capable of escaping from the stereotype of narrow specialization, and who display a wider grasp of the significance and potential applicability of their research’.
+After her D.Phil., Prof. Lui has received the Croucher Foundation Fellowship and continued her postdoctoral training with Prof. Kenneth Chien (co-founder of Moderna Therapeutics) at Harvard University during which her original work proved the safety and efficacy of mRNA vaccine in humans with the discovery of the first-in-human VEGF mRNA vaccine, supporting the latest application of COVID mRNA vaccine to fight against the global pandemic.

-Dr. Lui has returned to the Chinese University of Hong Kong as an Assistant Professor in 2014.
-She is now an Associate Professor at Department of Chemical Pathology, the Chinese University of Hong Kong.
-She has been supported by the Croucher Innovation Award in 2017 and been awarded the first batch of NSFC Excellent Young Scientists Fund (Hong Kong and Macau) in 2019.
+Prof. Lui has returned to the Chinese University of Hong Kong as an Assistant Professor in Aug 2014, and become a Professor at Department of Chemical Pathology, the Chinese University of Hong Kong, from Aug 2023.
+She was supported by the Croucher Innovation Award in 2017 and awarded the first batch of NSFC Excellent Young Scientists Fund (Hong Kong and Macau) in 2019.
 She has been conferred as the Research Grants Council Research Fellow in 2022.
+She is also the founding member of the Hong Kong Young Academy of Sciences.

 Currently